BartNetJS/portofolio/Blogs/when-ai-agent-breaks-your-app/post.md

 ## Symptoms

-- The Security Settings page never finishes loading
+- The Razor page never finishes loading
 - Browser shows an infinite spinner / blank page
 - Other pages in the app work fine
 - No meaningful errors in the browser console